Longbranch-Vinaigrette/python-app-manager/README.md

 This repository uses the following submodule/s:
 * [Process utils](https://github.com/Perseverancia-company/sub.process-utils)

-To easily install the submodules on this project use the following command:
+The script install/updates the submodules automatically using the following command:

 ```bash